ashiaagarwal5/Branch/SETUP.md

-# DAN - Setup Guide
+# Branch - Setup Guide

-This guide will help you get the DAN productivity tracker up and running.
+This guide will help you get the Branch productivity tracker up and running.

 ## Prerequisites